-Under current law, cities may use the best-value competitive bidding process, competitive sealed proposal method, construction manager-agent method, construction manager-at-risk method, design-build method, and the job order contract method for public procurement in place of the standard competitive bidding method that is also allowed under Chapter 2267 of the Government Code or Chapters 252 and 271 of the Local Government Code.
+Under current law, cities may use the best-value competitive bidding process, competitive sealed proposal method, construction manager-agent method, construction manager-at-risk method, designbuild method, and the job order contract method for public procurement in place of the standard competitive bidding method that is also allowed under Chapter 2269 of the Government Code or Chapters 252 and 271 of the Local Government Code.

 With a limited exception, cities may use any of the alternative delivery methods for any project involving an improvement to real property.
 The exception involves the design-build method.
-Under Chapter 2267, the design-build method has been separated into two sections-one for vertical structures and a second one for certain types of civil projects.
-The use of design-build for civil projects is limited in availability to cities whose population is greater than 100,000.89
+Under Chapter 2269, the design-build method has been separated into two sections-one for vertical structures and a second one for certain types of civil projects.
+After the passage of H.B.
+1050 in 2013, the use of design-build for civil projects is limited in availability to cities whose population is greater than 100,000 (limited to four projects per fiscal year) and less than 500,000 (limited to four projects per fiscal year).89